samliu/fishing/lures.md

 ## Jerkbaits

-These are lures that are used with baitcasting rods.
+These are lures that are often used with baitcasting rods.
 You cast them out, then move them around by doing a "jerk-jerk-pause" kind of pattern.
-If you use a spinning rod, this will cause a lot of loose loops around your reel (though _technically_ you can use jerkbaits with a spinning rod).
+If you use a spinning rod, this may cause a lot of loose loops around your reel (though _technically_ you can use jerkbaits with a spinning rod).
-Casting rods eliminate the issue of having loose line coils that lead to tangles with a spinning reel.
+Casting reels eliminate the issue of having loose line coils that lead to tangles with a spinning reel.

 Most jerkbaits are _ripbaits_.